bingeli1212/nitrile-preview/doc/DOC-diagram.md

 + down:2

-  The 'left', 'right', 'up', and 'down' directives would each have shifted the current offset in the given direction specified.
-The value after the colon is expected to be a number.
-Each of these operations are accumulative such that moving two times upwards at a distance of 1 grid distance each equals to moving 2 grid distance one time.
+  The 'left', 'right', 'up', and 'down' directives would each have shifted the current offset in the direction as instructed for a given number of grid distances.
+The value after the colon is expected to be a number that expresses the number of grid units.
+Note also that these operations are accumulative such that incurring "up:1" two times is equivalent to issuing "up:2" one time.

-  Note that it is legal to specify negative numbers for this such as 'right:-2', or 'top:-2', or a number with decimal points such as 'right:-2.3', or 'top:-2.3', in which case the offset will be shifted in the opposite direction.
+  Note that it is legal to use negative numbers such as 'right:-2', or 'top:-2', 'right:-2.3', or 'top:-2.3', in which case the offset will be shifted in the opposite direction.

 + offset:a

-  The 'offset' directive would set the current offset directly to a position that starts the path.
+  The 'offset:a' directive would set the current offset to a point that is the first path point of a path named "a".
 The value after the colon is expected to be a string that holds the name of an existing path, such as 'a', or a path-index designation, such as `a_0`, `a_1`, `a_2`, etc.

 # The 'dot' command